-In the event that 78 or more players make the 36-hole cut, then the PGA Tour has a secondary cut after 54 holes to reduce the field to the number nearest possible to 70 players.
-Those players who survive the secondary cut play the final round and have an opportunity to move up the leaderboard.
-The players who miss the secondary cut are considered MDF, or "made the cut, didn't finish," and earn money and FedEx Cup points for their standing through 54 holes.
+In the event that 78 or more players make the 36-hole cut, then the PGA Tour had a secondary cut after 54 holes to reduce the field to the number nearest possible to 70 players.
+Those players who survived the secondary cut play the final round and had an opportunity to move up the leaderboard.
+The players who missed the secondary cut are considered MDF, or “made the cut, didn’t finish,” and earned money and FedEx Cup points for their standing through 54 holes.
 The Northern Trust, the one FedEx Cup playoff event with a cut, did not offer a MDF.

 All players who make the 36-hole cut are paid according to the PGA Tour purse distribution guidance.